pebwalker/pebwalker/content/thrill-of-the-hunt.md

 ## Execution Conditions

-After the initialization of the syscall table, the malware enters a series of validations that establish conditions for the execution:
+Following the initialization of the syscall table, the malware enters a series of validations that establish conditions for the execution:

 1. Anti-sandbox DLL validation
 2. Language validation